google-site-verification=SOd04LCcWqgQSZOlyjWZO6bt6ZxnDjlpsdzNbM4fuuo

 Creeping phlox is a low-growing species which forms a carpet-like mat no taller than 6".
 This popular little perennial is best utilized in rocky areas, on slopes, and in flower borders.
 Zones: 2,3,4,5,6,7,8,9

-• Japanese Anenome
+• Japanese Anenome Curtain Call Pink

-Japanese Anenome
+Japanese Anenome Curtain Call Pink

 A staple item for late summer and fall borders, Japanese Anenomes are graceful plants with beautiful, satiny flowers borne on tall stems above a clump of shorter basal foliage.
 Watching them sway in the breeze brings a feeling of calm and peace to the...

-• Yarrow Achillea
+• Achillea Yarrow

-Yarrow Achillea
+Achillea Yarrow

 Yarrow is one of the easiest perennials to grow and is a good choice for beginners.
 All it needs is full sun and well-drained soil.
 These plants are an excellent balance of finely textured foliage and bright flower colors.
 The wide, flat flower clusters...